weso/pregel-rs/README.md

 ## Getting started

-To get started with Pregel-rs, you can follow these steps:
+To get started with `pregel-rs`, you can follow these steps:

 1. _Install Rust_: `pregel-rs` requires Rust to be installed on your system.
 You can install Rust by following the instructions on the official Rust website: